transparency-everywhere/universeOS/readme.md

 The universeOS
 -----------------
-The universeOS is a Project which tries to give users and groups a platform for anonymous conspirative communication.
+The universeOS is a Project which tries to give users the possibility to "share a desktop" with friends, co-workers or like-minded person.

 Website: http://www.universeOS.org